Here's what's happening at Lawrence County libraries

 Dungeons and Dragons for teens meets from 11 a.m. to 4 p.m.
 Saturdays.

-Mohawk Autism Warriors will make a fireworks painting at 5:30 p.m. tomorrow and have Lego Club at 5:30 p.m.
-July 23.
+Mohawk Autism Warriors will have Lego Club at 5:30 p.m. tomorrow.
 Meetings are open to individuals with autism and up to two friends.

-Story Time features India on Thursday and Romania on July 25.
+Story Time features Romania on Thurday.
 Listen to a story, enjoy snacks and make a craft appropriate to featured continent or country.

-Manicure Madness is all day Saturday.
-The library will provide nail polish in every color along with nail stencils, stickers and stamps.

 Building Buddies meets at 1 p.m.
 Wednesdays.